 It was clear to me this man was suffering from peripheral artery disease or PAD.
 Blockage in the main artery leading to his left lower extremity would not permit the body to increase the blood flow to his left leg when needed, resulting in the pain.

-I’ve written about PAD and ASPVD (arteriosclerotic peripheral vascular disease).
+I’ve written about PAD disease.
 Anyone who has read these articles could more than likely make the diagnosis.

 Diagnosing PAD And How You Can Prevent This Vein Disease

 Non-invasive testing confirmed the suspicion of PAD in the critical location above the left lower extremity.
 He will undergo angiography and probable stenting to open up his iliac artery this week.